Rallen13/hang-in-there-boilerplate/README.md

 ## Possible Future Extensions
 ---
 * Make a favorite posters section
+* Alert after poster is deleted
+* Give users the option to update parts of each saved poster (i.e. just change the image, title, or quote.)

 ## Set Up
 ---
 1. Fork this repo
 2. Clone the repo to your local machine
-3. View the project in the browser by running open index.html  in your terminal.
+3. View the project in the browser by running open index.html  in your terminal

+## What We Learned
+* We learned how to write clean, DRY JavaScript
+* We have a better understanding of the connection between HTML, CSS and JavaScript
+* We built an understanding of writing code collaboratively
+* We learned we need to commit our work more often
+* We learned the importance of documenting in Github with the code review before merging a PR

 ## Sources
 ---